 The bases for small cell poles are engineered to securely support the entire assembly.
 They must be made available in a wide variety of designs, all with minimum form factor, to meet municipal standards for appearance and right of way.
-To simplify power connections, pole designs should contain a convenient power disconnect and meter base, a location for a smart meter and industrial-grade surge protection.
+To simplify power connections, integrated poles should contain a convenient power disconnect and meter base, as well as a location for a smart meter.